-As a certified public accountant (CPA) for a business owner, your role is important for ensuring your client makes smart and compliant business decisions.
-In addition to handling your client’s payroll and tax responsibilities, you may also be asked to provide guidance on new and proposed regulations that could impact their business and employee benefits.
+As a certified public accountant (CPA) for a business owner, your role is vital for ensuring your client makes smart and compliant business decisions.
+In addition to handling your client’s payroll and tax responsibilities, you may also need to assist with new and proposed regulations that could impact their business and ongoing employee benefits.

 This guide will tell you everything you need to know about employer shared responsibility.
 That way, you can best advise your clients through this health insurance regulation and help them avoid penalties for not offering appropriate employer coverage.